AJThurston/stratprotected/README.md

 ### Use
 You do not need all the demographic variables in your population dataset in order to run the syntax, just run the portions that are relevant for your comparsions.
 A seperate sample dataset will be generated from each comparison and will retain all other data in your population dataset.

-An example population dataset of randomly, evenly distributed demographic variables is provided in the Master branch.
+An example population dataset (N = 50,000) of randomly, evenly distributed demographic variables is provided in the Master branch.